CExA-project/cheat-sheet-for-kokkos/utilization.md

 ```

 Copies data from `src` view to `dest` view.
-The views must have the same dimensions, data type and reside in the same memory space.
+The views must have the same dimensions, data type and reside in the same memory space ([mirror views](#mirror-view) can be deep copied on different memory spaces).

 <img title="Doc" alt="Doc" src="./images/documentation.png" height="20"> https://kokkos.org/kokkos-core-wiki/API/core/view/deep_copy.html